Emily Hingle

 7. August Moon

 August Moon has expanded to the Eastbank, but the Harvey location is where those seeking the utmost authentic Vietnamese and Chinese fare like to go.
 The Hot Pots are popular, and you can select from catfish, seafood, and oxtail.
 These are dishes that you need more than one person to eat.
-The Family Dinners that range from feeding 4 to 10 people are also a great value.
+The Family Dinners, which range from feeding four to 10 people, are also a great value.

 Those who don't prefer to partake in the meat-centric dishes will love the vegetarian section of the menu.
 General Tso's Tofu, Spicy Kung Pao Tofu, and Szechuan Eggplant are all big hits.
 Just remember to heed the chili pepper warnings.
 These meals can be very hot and spicy.